Getting Started & Installation#

 Tip

-If you have downloaded the resolve package from the CPUC website and or downloaded the zipfile package, you can still go into pycharm - go into the Menubar -> Files -> Open -> Select the folder where you downloaded unzipped resolve and click OK.
+If you have downloaded the RESOLVE package from the CPUC website and or downloaded the zipfile package, you can still go into pycharm - go into the Menubar -> Files -> Open -> Select the folder where you downloaded unzipped RESOLVE and click OK.
 This enables you to work with existing files and/or circumvent the cloning process.